hluu5/stockx_challenge/README.md

 ### Instruction:
 Please pull down from github.
 If you are running this locally without using Docker, please make sure you finished the following before you go to next step:
 - postgresdb installed on you machine.
-- create a username 'postgres', with password: 'postgres"
+- create a role for PostgresDB with a username 'postgres', with password: 'postgres"
-- create a db name 'stockx'
+- create a db named 'stockx'
-- make sure to change file /postgresDB/index.js line 9 and 13 accordingly
+- make sure to change file /postgresDB/index.js line 8 and 14 accordingly

-Schema and table are created automatically using 'npm run createdb' (will be done later in the process) script.
+Schema and table are created automatically using 'npm run createdb' script (will be done later in the process).
 Initial user data is also created with this script

 To run the app, please cd into stockx folder then use the following commands:
 ```